San Juan, Bolivia: What to pack, what to wear, and when to go [2022]

 Waterproof bag/luggage cover

-November in this region can be chilly.
+February in San Juan is relatively cool.
 Temperatures average in the high 40s F (single digits C), with daytime temperatures significantly higher.
-There is frost about a third of the time.
-It rains once in a while.
+There is frost regularly.
+It rains about half of the time.

 What to wear/what to pack: